-Tab 3D:
+Tab C SPACE 3D:

-Three-side view of the color sphere in space.
+Three-side view of the taught color in space.

 The taught color space coordinates with their tolerances and the current color position are displayed.
-A three-side view of the color sphere in space was chosen to provide a clearer representation.
+A three-side view in space was chosen to provide a clearer representation.

-A left double-click causes all the circles to be displayed in grey, only the circle with the recognised color is displayed in color.
+A left double-click in one of the graphs causes all the circles to be displayed in grey, only the circle with the recognised color is displayed in color.
 A single left click returns to the standard view.

-A left double-click in the XYZ or C-SPACE graph starts an automatic zoom function.
-A single left click closes this zoom function again.
+A left double-click in the XYZ graph starts an automatic zoom function.
+A single left click closes this zoom function again